 There are in total 10 end-to-end flows with randomly selected source-destination pairs in the network.
-Per-flow packet arrival in each node at each time slot follows the uniform distribution over time $[0,A{\rm max}]$, where $A{\rm max}=5$ packets/s.
-The simulation starts at time 0 with all node's queue backlogs equal to zero.
-Each benign node uses two virtual trust queues with $\epsilon=\eta=0.5$ for each of its neighbors along with the data packet queues.
+Perflow packet arrival at each node per time slot follows the uniform distribution over time $[0, A{\text{max}}]$, where $A{\text{max}} = 5$ packets/s.
+The simulation starts at time 0 with queue backlogs of all nodes equal to zero.
+Each benign node uses two virtual trust queues with $\epsilon = \eta = 0.5$ for each of its neighbors along with the data packet queues.

-We consider a comprehensive set of attack scenarios in the simulations: 1) Blackhole attacks, which always broadcast zero queue backlogs and high channel rates to attract packets to be routed to them, then drop all received packets.
-2) Selective-forwarding attacks, which keep relatively low profile compared with blackhole attacks.
+We consider a comprehensive set of attack scenarios in the simulations:

+- 1) Blackhole attacks, which always broadcast zero queue backlogs and high channel rates to attract packets to be routed to them, then drop all received packets. - Selective-forwarding attacks, which keep relatively low profile compared with blackhole attacks.
 They do not falsify any information and obey the backpressure scheduling, but only drop packets routed to them for particular flows.

-3) On-off attacks, which act as blackholes or legitimate nodes during on and off periods.
-4) Transmission-opportunity-wasting attacks, which never falsify information, but simply abandon its scheduled transmission opportunity to degrade the network throughput.
-5) Selfish nodes, which always attempt to empty its queues by broadcasting high queue backlogs to capture the transmission opportunity.
-6) Heterogeneous attacks, which include all above attackers on different nodes in the same network.
+- 3) On-off attacks, which act as blackholes or legitimate nodes during on and off periods. - 4) Transmission-opportunity-wasting attacks, which never falsify information, but simply abandon its scheduled transmission opportunity to degrade the network throughput. - 5) Selfish nodes, which always attempt to empty its queues by broadcasting high queue backlogs to capture the transmission opportunity. - 6) Heterogeneous attacks, which include all above attackers at different nodes in the same network.